queer/eden-ex/README.md

 # eden

-eden is a very-much-WIP etcd-backed distributed process registry for my Elixir projects.
+eden is a very-much-WIP etcd-backed distributed node registry for my Elixir projects.

 ## Installation